-Hostage situations may unfold rapidly in a variety of ways.
-Events may range from a single perpetrator with a single hostage to several perpetrators with many hostages.
-Specific actions by school staff will be limited pending arrival of law enforcement officers.
-It is their responsibility to bring the situation to a successful conclusion.
-When as much of the school has been evacuated as can be accomplished, school staff should focus on providing support as needed to the police department, communicating with parents, and providing counseling for students and prov iding counseling for students.
+una provi raing counseling for students.

 PRINCI PAL/SITE ADMINISTRATOR ACTIONS Call 911.
-Provide all known essential details of the situation: Output Number of hostage takers and description Type of weapons being used Number and names of hostages Any demands or instructions the hostage taker has given Description of the area Identify an assembly area for responding officers away from the hostage situation.
+Provide all known essential details of the situation: O Number of hostage takers and description Type of weapons being used Number and names of hostages Any demands or instructions the hostage taker has given

+Description of the area

+Identify an assembly area for responding officers away from the hostage situation.
 Have school liaison wait at assembly area for police to arrive.

 Protect building occupants before help arrives by initiating a LOCKDOWN or EVACUATION (or combination of both) for all or parts of the building.

 Secure exterior doors from outside access.

 When police arrive, assist them in a quiet, orderly evacuation away from the hostage situation.

 Gather information on students and/or staff involved and provide the information to the police.
 If the parent of a student is involved, gather information about the child.

 Identify media staging area, if appropriate.
 Implement a hotline for parents.

 Account for students as they are evacuated.

 Provide recovery counseling for students and staff.

 STAFF A ACTIONS: If possible, assist in evacuating students to a safe area away from the danger.
-Protect students by implementing a LOCKDOWN.
+Protect students by implementing a LOCKDOWN .

 Alert the principal/site administrator.

+Afert the principal/site administrator.

 Account for all students.

-ADDITI ONAL STEPS FOR THE SCHOOL: •
+ADDITI ONAL STEPS FOR THE SCHOOL:

+• ,

+•